 Your microwave is a powerful piece of equipment.
 It can heat up food in seconds, defrost frozen meats in minutes, and boil water quicker than any pot.
 So why couldn’t a tool with such power rid a sponge from some germs?
 The good news: it can.
 And actually, there are many great advantages to microwaving your old, used sponge beyond just clearing it of germs.

 - Sterilizes sponges.
 Instead of tossing out your old sponge, microwave it.
-Multiple studies have shown that microwaving your sponge for at least 2 minutes on full power can rid 99% of bacteria and living germs.
+Multiple studies have shown that microwaving your sponge for at least 2 minutes on full power can rid 99% of bacteria and living germs, according to WebMD.
 It can kill illness-causing bacteria like E. Coli.
 The longer you microwave your sponge, the more bacteria and germs it will kill.
 Typically, 4 minutes is the most you should need to sterilize one sponge.

 - Saves you money.
 The more sponges you can sterilize, the more money you can save.
 If you tend to use your sponges often, then you may go through them quickly.
 Cleaning surfaces that had raw meat on them typically render your sponges useless.
 Luckily, a quick run in the microwave will kill all bacteria, making it safe to use again and again.